 Expand your cultural experience by visiting the Hong Kong Arts Centre where you can view the contemporary works of local artists.
 You can also take a stroll in Victoria Park for some fresh air and a break from the frenzy of the city.

 A trip to Islamic Centre Canteen is a must as it serves up some of the best halal dim sum in Hong Kong.
 Be sure to come early as they only serve dim sum till 3pm daily!
 Favourite steamed dumplings such as sui mai and har gau are definitely a must try, while their fried dumplings like the shrimp wonton are recommended for those looking for some crunch.
-Conveniently located in a mosque, this place is perfect for Muslim travellers who wish to catch up on their prayers.
+Conveniently located in a mosque, this place is perfect for Muslims who wish to catch up on their prayers.

 Popular for their roasted duck rice, Wai Kee is a household name among the halal eateries in Hong Kong.
 Their marinated crispy duck skin is enough to make you salivate!
-If you are travelling in a group, it is highly recommended to order the side dishes with your duck rice.
+If you are in a group, it is highly recommended to order the side dishes with your duck rice.
 Alternatively, savour other crowd pleasers such as their wonton noodles, the signature mutton curry rice and soy sauce chicken rice.

 Aladin Mess’ extensive menu ranges from Indian curries to barbequed meat.
 Located right in the heart of the city, this eatery serves up fragrant basmati rice, heavenly naan bread and crispy poppadoms.
 You can also expect a variety of curries with both meat and seafood options.
 Be sure to try their crispy naan and the brisket masala, a great mix of spices to comfort your tummy after a long day of walking.

 Jojo’s is a stalwart in the Hong Kong halal food scene.
 Their extensive menu includes an array of Indian cuisine dishes such as keema samosa, Afghani lamb seekh kebab and many more.
 Start your meal with their cottage cheese dumplings but be sure to leave room for dessert because Jojo’s authentic Indian desserts are not to be missed!
-They also offer a lunch buffet for those Muslim travellers with a gluttonous appetite.
+They also offer a lunch buffet for those Muslim foodies with a gluttonous appetite.

 Diners can also find Indian and Western food here such as curries, pizzas, biryanis, fish and chips, and salads.